C00kie-/squirrel.lu/ARM_microcontroller_programming.md

 Breakpoints allow you to pause execution and observe the proceedings while running various commands.

 You can see how the executable behaves by examining assembly code as it runs on the machine, for examples through register inspection.

 The objective of this low-level approach is to comprehend the machine's activities from a memory perspective.

 For more insights on why memory allocation matters, refer to this resource: [Memory management](https://en.wikipedia.org/wiki/Memory_management)

-I also suggest utilizing 'GEF)[https://github.com/hugsy/gef], a GDB plugin which integrates features like colored output and segmented information display for registers, stack, flags, and miscellaneous commands.
+I also suggest utilizing (GEF)[https://github.com/hugsy/gef], a GDB plugin which integrates features like colored output and segmented information display for registers, stack, flags, and miscellaneous commands.

 ### Installation

 First, in order to install OpenOCD properly and don’t mess with the configuration, I recommend trying the easy way installation.

-Run an apt-get install openocd directly from your Debian GNU Linux distribution.
+Run an ```apt-get install openocd``` directly from your Debian GNU Linux distribution.

 ### Running

-Once you run the program, choose in the folders of the .cfg files for your interface name and your chip name.
+Once you run the program, choose in the folders of the ```.cfg``` files for your interface name and your chip name.

 Run the command :
 ```